Mexican journalist killed 6 weeks after colleague's murder

 Linares told The Associated Press shortly afterward that he had continued receiving threats, enrolled in the federal government’s protection program for journalists and was receiving protection from the National Guard.

+“He never gave in to anyone,” said Liares’ wife Rosa Elena Pedraza.
+“He died doing what he liked, he was a courageous man.”

+She said Linares had government protection for a month after Toledo’s killing, but said later it was lifted.
+“If everything is calm they take away the protection,” she said.

-But on Tuesday evening, he was shot and killed at his Zitacuaro home.
+On Tuesday evening, Linares was shot and killed at his Zitacuaro home.
 His body was found in the doorway with gunshots to the chest, according to the state prosecutor’s office.
 Authorities recovered 9mm shell casings at the scene.
 Authorities have not provided a suspected motive.

+Magdalena Alonso, director of the news program Zitacuaro on the Air and a friend of Linares, said “for many motives it’s easy for them to attack you ... because there isn’t much security nor do authorities feel responsible for providing it.”

+Illustrating that point, an unidentified man approached a group of journalists Wednesday afternoon gathered in the entrance to the funeral home.
+He showed them a pistol hidden inside his clothing and told them they had two minutes to leave.

-President Andrés Manuel López Obrador, speaking at his daily news conference on Wednesday, said Linares had not accepted protection, raising the question of whether he had left the program at some point.
+President Andrés Manuel López Obrador, speaking at his daily news conference on Wednesday, said Linares had not accepted protection.

 “Michoacan’s journalists ask all public servants to save their condolences,” reporter Rodolfo Montes said during the president’s news conference.
 “There is indignation ... there is fury, there is impotence at this wave of killings.”